Human evolution during the Plio-Pleistocene of eastern Africa

 Spoor F, Wood B & Zonneveld F (1994) Implications of early hominid labyrinthine morphology for the evolution of human bipedal locomotion.
 Nature 369, 645-648.

-In a wider comparative setting I study primates, as well as other groups of mammals to assess the relationship between the semicircular canal system and locomotor behaviour.
-Research in collaboration with Alan Walker (Penn State University) shows empirically that the arc sizes of the semicircular canals are significantly larger in mammals that are agile and acrobatic than in species that are more cautious in their locomotion.
-A plausible factor underpinning this relationship appears to be that arc size affects the mechanical sensitivity of the canal system.
-This functional relationship provides the opportunity to assess the locomotor behaviour of extinct taxa based on their semicircular canals.
-A wide range of fossil and subfossil primates has been investigated thus far.
-Supported by the National Science Foundation (USA).
+Past research systematically explored the relationship between the arc size of the semicircular canals and locomotor behaviour among primates and other groups of mammals.
+Empirically it was found that the semicircular canals are significantly larger in species that are agile and acrobatic than in those that are more cautious in their locomotion.
+A plausible factor underpinning this relationship appears to be that arc size is among the factors that affect the functional response characteristics of the canal system.
+This functional relationship was used to assess the locomotor behaviour of a wide range of fossil and subfossil primate taxa.

 Silcox MT, Bloch JI, Boyer DM, Godinot M, Ryan TM, Spoor F & Walker A (2009).
 The semicircular canal system in early primates.
 J. Hum.
 Evol.56, 315-327.